omnivore-app/omnivore/README.md

 * [Next.js](https://nextjs.org/) - Our frontend is a Next.JS app and is hosted on [Vercel](https://vercel.com/).
 * [Stitches](https://stitches.dev/) - We use Stitches on the frontend to style our components.
 * [Mozilla Readability](https://github.com/mozilla/readability) - We use Mozilla's Readability library to make pages easier to read.
+* [Swift GraphQL](https://www.swift-graphql.com/) - We generate our GraphQL queries on iOS using Swift GraphQL.
+* And many more awesome libraries, just checkout our package files to see what we are using.

 ## How to setup local development :computer: